PIAGGIO BV 200 / 250 / 300 / 350 / 500

 If that’s not fast enough, the BV500 is capable of 100 mph with its 39 horsepower and 492cc.
 The BV 500 uses the same ‘MASTER’ engine as Piaggio’s MP3 500 and X9 500 models.
 This engine cranks out 39 horsepower at 7500 RPM, which is enough power for highway driving of any style and typically achieves 50mpg in the real world.
 The smaller BV models can hold their own on the highway, but the BV500 is the one to have if you’re not just looking to survive on the highway but to actually drive at whatever speed you want and pass cars at will

 Design and Amenities

 The BV scooters include a number of practical features, without taking things quite as far as some maxi-scooters.
 The Beverly scooters come with a modestly sized windscreen and a great amount of storage in the underseat and glovebox areas.
 There’s not multiple cubby holes or a center console like some maxi-scooters, but the main bases are covered and the BV scooters should be quite comfortable to live with.
 The BV scooters do have a handy 12 volt accessory socket under the seat.
-All BV models also have disc brakes front and rear, but the BV500 takes it a step further with dual discs up front.
-These dual disc brakes should perform quite a bit better at highway speeds.
+All BV models also have disc brakes front and rear, but the BV500 took it a step further with dual discs up front, which perform quite a bit better at highway speeds.

-OWNER REVIEWS - Browse the Piaggio BV Series Owner Reviews
+OWNER REVIEWS (14) - Browse BV Owner Reviews REVIEW - Add Your Review

 MotorscooterGuide Forums - Visit the forums on this site to chat about this scoot.

-JustGottaScoot Review - Best review their is on the BV 350.
+JustGottaScoot Review - Best review there is on the BV 350.
 Read this one first.

 2013 BV350 Review - Nice write up by Motorcycle USA